 Paula Miller, Member Services Manager, has been involved with ACHA since 2000.
 She first served as a conference volunteer and later was appointed to the Board of Directors, a position she held for six years.
 She was Vice Chair of the Board from 2005-2007.
 Paula received a B.S. in Nursing from the University of Tennessee Health Science Center in 1973 and an M.S. in Nursing from the University of Alabama at Birmingham in 1977.
 In her career, she has worked as a pediatric nurse practitioner, a medical legal consultant, a nursing professor and a clinical research coordinator.
 As an adult with Tetralogy of Fallot, working with ACHD patients and families is her passion.

-Trawana Porter, Database Management Assistant, has more than 12 years of nonprofit experience, focusing on program management, government contracts and community outreach.
+Trawana Porter, Administrative and Programs Assistant, has more than 12 years of nonprofit experience, focusing on program management, government contracts and community outreach.
 This work includes case management, hunger relief efforts, and food distribution operations.
 At ACHA, Trawana provides significant support to the development department by processing all ACHA and Congenital Heart Walk donations accurately and timely, as well as handling medical professional and patient/family memberships.
 Trawana received a Bachelor of Science degree from Delaware State University, an MBA from Wilmington University, and an MPA from Keller Graduate School of Management.

 Terri Schaefer, Communications Manager, oversees the ACHA website, social media, the ACHA Blog, our organization’s print materials, and public relations.
 With a background in healthcare and pharmaceutical publishing as a senior editor and web editor at a national healthcare trade journal, Terri's experience includes writing and editing, managing website content, developing promotional materials and branding.
 Terri holds a Bachelor of Arts in Journalism from Rider University.